 More than the result, it was that surrendering attitude of Reading which left the manager in a devastated frame of mind.

-Speaking to an online casino website, Clarke said, “You get some harsh decisions on the pitch, but, you have got to react to it in a matured way which we were not able to do to be honest.
+Speaking to a website, Clarke said, “You get some harsh decisions on the pitch, but, you have got to react to it in a matured way which we were not able to do to be honest.
 We were aggrieved and felt as if all was lost there.
 It was not thoroughly professional from us.”

 “The decision was already made and it was never going to be altered.
 So, there was no point letting that influence our minds.
 We should just have forgotten that and started focussing on the game again, but, I don’t think it happened.”